Take Advantage of the Federal Battery Rebate & Maximise Your Savings Today Explore Eligibility Explore Eligibility

 However, whilst solar is great for summer, panels can also lose efficiency in extreme UV & heat, reducing power output.

 During bushfires, the combination of dense smoke and haze during bushfires can result in lower sun exposure.
-Although, looking at bushfires from another aspect -having a local power source also means that you can stay powered on when the grid fails or a powerline burns down.
+Although, looking at bushfires from another aspect -having a local power source also means that you can stay powered on when the grid fails or a power line burns down.

 How Energy Storage Plays a Role in NSW Heatwaves